hansreier/techreier/eDrops/src/main/resources/static/markdown/readme.md

 Wincred is downloaded to store credentials  when logging into dockerhub.
 Check in Windows Credential Manager or Legitimasjonsbehandling.
 You have to change Windows path variable to point at it.
 It could be placed together with Docker installation or elsewhere.
+Use command line to login to Docker on Windows to set password for the first time.
+Refer to text below.

 Personal access token: